 When you run the script, the following text is displayed at the top of the script:

-To run the backup script to back up your hosts:
+Complete the following task to back up your hosts.

 - Make the backup script executable by running the following command: